cyberbotics/webots/docs/discord/technical-questions.md

 All our assets support to be rotated.

-You can setup a world with up along the z axis.
+You can setup a world with up along the z-axis.

 Hi Cleni, this direction is quite arbitrary in fact.